gia-guar/JARVIS-ChatGPT/README.md

 <span style="color:grey">*Check the [UpdateHistory.md](https://github.com/gianmarcoguarnier/JARVIS-ChatGPT/blob/main/UpdateHistory.md) of the project for more insights.*</span>

 Have fun!

+# ERRORS and FAQs
+### INSTALL: I have conflicting packages while installing *venv_requirements.txt*, what should I do? <br>
+1)Make sure you have the right Python versison (3.7) on the venv (>python --version with the virual enviroment activated).
+2) Try to edit the *venv_requirements.txt* an removing the version requirements of the incriminated dependancies.
+3) Remove the package from the txt file and install them manually afterwards.<br>

+### INSTALL: I meet an error when running openai_api_chatbot.py saying: TypeError: LoadLibrary() argument 1 must be str, not None what's wrong? <br>
+The problem is concenring Whisper.
+There are many ways of installing it and the venv_requirements.txt installs it in the wrong way.
+You shoul re-install it manually as described at ome step of the [installation tutorial](https://github.com/gianmarcoguarnier/JARVIS-ChatGPT#step-1-installation-accounts-apis)<br>

+### INSTALL: I can't import 'openai.embeddings_utils' or 'openai.datalib'<br>
+This happens because pip sometimes won't download some files.
+I had this problem and solved by manually downloading [embeddings_utils.py](https://github.com/openai/openai-python/blob/main/openai/embeddings_utils.py) and [datalib.py](https://github.com/openai/openai-python/blob/main/openai/datalib.py) inside ./<your_venv>/Lib/site-packages/openai/ <br>

+### INSTALL: I encounter error ModuleNotFoundError: No module named '<some module>' <br>
+Requirements are not updated every commit.
+While this might generate errors you can quickly install the missing modules, at the same time it keeps the environment clean from conflicts when I try new packages (and I try LOTS of them) <br>

+### RUN TIME: I encounter some OOM memory when loading the Whisper model, what does it means?<br>
+It means the model you selected is too big for your CUDA device memory.
+Unfortunately there is not much you can do about it except loading a smaller model.
+If the smaller model do not satisfy you, you might want to speak 'clearer' or make longer prompts to let the model predict more accurately what you are saying.
+This sounds inconvenient but, in my case, greatly improved my english-speaking :) <br>

+### RUN TIME: Max lenght tokens for ChatGPT-3.5-Turbo is 4096 but recieved ... tokens.<br>
+This is a bug still present, don't expect to have ever long conversations with your assistant as it will simply won't have enough memory to remeber the whoole conversation at some point.
+A fix is in development, it might consist of adopting a 'sliding windwows' approach even if it might cause repetition of some concepts. <br>

+### GENERAL: I finished my OPENAI credit / demo, what can I do? <br>
+1: pay.
+The price is not that bad and you might en up paying few dollars a month since pricing depends on usage.
+2) create a new account every 3 months :)

+### GENERAL: For how long will this project be updated?
+Right now (April 2023) the project is at it's

 if you have questions you can contact me at gianmarco.guarnier@hotmail.com
 <p align="right"><i>Gianmarco Guarnier<i></p>